a-wen0975/Skills-Lab-6-7/README.md

 Takes user's name and age and displays back the user's name and their age in a sentence.

 How to use it:
+1. Make sure you have JupyterHub downloaded.
+Then, you can download our Notebook.ipynb file and open it in JupterHub and start editing it there.
+2. Run the code to see what it does.
+Then, you can make your own changes as you desire.

 License and Use:
 To contribute to our project, first make sure you are following our code of conduct.
 Then, you can submit a pull request to collaborate.